paul-macfarlane/picksleagues-web/STANDARDS.md

     - _Example_: `const names = leagues.map(league => league.name); // Implicit is fine here`

 2.  **Private, Internal Helper Functions**:

     - If a function is not exported and is only used as a simple helper within the same file, type inference is acceptable.

+3.  **React Components**: Component functions don't need to have an explicit return type, which if needed is typically `JSX.Element` or `React.ReactNode`.